Strategic Information and Business Intelligence

 - Further Information

-The Planning and Information Office (PIO) is responsible for delivery of the SIBI program, working in close collaboration with Information and Communications Technology (ICT) and in partnership with Research, Finance, Education, Human Resources and Campus Infrastructure and Services (CIS).
+The Planning and Information Office (PIO) is responsible for delivery of the SIBI Program, working in close collaboration with Information and Communications Technology (ICT) and in partnership with Research, Finance, Education, Human Resources and Campus Infrastructure and Services (CIS).
 The program has a three year development and implementation plan and operates with an iterative, agile approach through a series of project cycles.
 These projects are prioritised and will be rolled out incrementally to allow for early and immediate benefits for faculties.
 A consultation process has been established to ensure user requirements are delivered for each project.

 The SIBI Program requires a strong management framework.
 Establishing an effective organisational structure for the program is crucial to its success in terms of appropriate direction, management, control and communication.
 Good information governance ensures optimal support for sound decision making, which reduces business risks and provides real business benefits across the organisation.
 A structured management framework is essential in order to achieve these outcomes, including leadership and support at senior management level, clear direction and oversight from the SIBI Program Board, and contributions at the operational level by the Business Operations Group and subject matter experts.
+For an overview of the governance structure, including a description of each group, download the SIBI Program Governance document (PDF).

 The SIBI Engagement Strategy encompasses Communication, Business Process Improvement and Training.
 This strategy ensures inclusion of key stakeholders and subject matter experts during each iteration of the program.
-A consultative approach ensures the valuable input of each contributor, minimising the risk of omitting vital information, retention of legacy systems, resistance to adopting new practices and adherence to governance structure.
+SIBI's consultative approach ensures the valuable input of each contributor, minimising the risk of omitting vital information, retention of legacy systems, resistance to adopting new practices and adherence to governance structure.
 The engagement strategy focuses on visibility and transparency throughout the program delivery to ensure all relevant parties are fully informed and strategically aligned.

 SIBI will eliminate duplication and increase effectiveness and efficiency.